 For years, I didn’t take care of myself.
 I was so busy pouring into my family, my home, and my business, that I didn’t leave any time free for things that refreshed me.
 I even skipped out on dentist and doctor appointments, reasoning I didn’t have time for those.

 It was at this point that I realized I’d made a huge miscalculation.
-I’d ignored myself to the point where it was having a major impact on my ability to function.
+I’d ignored myself to the point where it had a significant impact on my ability to function.

 It was awful.